Can You Collect a Pension and Still Work Full-Time?

 Impacts on Social Security Retirement Benefits

 Full retirement age varies depending on the year you were born.
-For example, for individuals born between 1943-1954, full retirement age is 66.
-For individuals born after 1960, full retirement age is 67.
+For example, for individuals born between 1943 and 1954, the full retirement age is 66.
+For individuals born after 1960, the full retirement age is 67.
 Using this Social Security Administration retirement age calculator, you can check your full retirement age.

 You can collect social security before reaching full retirement age, but there could be reductions in your monthly benefits.
 The other factor is how much you earn each year: